 - Equipment Manager

-You will likely need a public address system, tables, chairs, and myriad other things that can be found at churches, schools, community centers, or for rent at event planning organizations.
-Somebody must be responsible for locating, picking up, and returning things like stopwatches and timing equipment borrowed or rented.
+You will likely need a microphone and PA system, tables, chairs, and other things that can be found at community centers, or for rent at event planning organizations.
+Somebody must locate, pick up, and return things like stopwatches and timing equipment borrowed or rented.

-When obtaining the equipment and other necessary resources, always ask first that they are donated or discounted in return for a mention on your printed materials and website.
-Sometimes you have to pay, but it never hurts to ask for in-kind donations first.
+Always ask that equipment be donated or discounted in return for a mention on your printed materials and website.
+Sometimes, you have to pay, but it never hurts to ask for in-kind donations.

-This is the most often forgotten step; don’t imagine event clean-up will take care of itself.
+Don’t imagine that event clean-up will take care of itself.
 Always assign a committee to clean up after the event, including:

 - Clean up along the course and at the start and finish line